Philodendron Angustialatum Care

 Feed it a well diluted high in nitrogen plant feed once a month in the summer months.

 Use a well draining potting mix, add perlite to a regular compost.
 Or mix normal soil and cactus soil.
 This plant’s roots must not sit in soggy soil.
+For more on Philodendron soil see our guide on what to buy or how to make your own: Philodendron Soil.

 When To Repot